 What is the Difference Between a Temporary Agency and Remote Managed Contingent Staffing?

 Temporary (or Temp) agencies primarily fill short-term roles caused by leaves, illness, or vacations.
-Typically, they focus on clerical or manual jobs where skills are straightforward to qualify for.
+Typically, they focus on clerical or manual jobs where qualifications are straightforward.
 Similar to gig marketplaces, temporary agencies often struggle to expand rapidly to support long-term team growth.
 However, they might be suitable for local events, such as banquets, or similar roles typically handled by traditional staffing agencies.

 What Should I Look for in a Remote Contingent Staffing Service?